mohsenkamini/CKA_Anisa/README.md

 ### namespace
 only pods on the same ns see each other by default. we can define resource limitations and accesses using ns.
 ~~~
 kubectl create ns dev
 ~~~
+the kube-public namespace exposes its pods to everyone.

 ### statefulset